Telefonica/puppet-github-actions-runner/REFERENCE.md

 ### github_actions_runner

-Guides the basic setup and installation of GitHub actions runnner on your system.
+Guides the basic setup and installation of GitHub actions runner on your system.

 You can read more about self-hosted actions runner [here](https://docs.github.com/en/free-pro-team@latest/actions/hosting-your-own-runners/about-self-hosted-runners)